cortesana/libc/README.md

-# Libft.h
+# stdlib.h

->  **A handmade C library.** :wrench::pineapple:
+>  **A homemade C library.** :wrench::pineapple:

 **Work in Progress.**

-The aim of this project is to code a **C library** replicating functions used during the **26-day-long 42Madrid C-Piscine** for now.
+The aim of this project is to code my own **C standard library** replicating mythical functions.
 It will be expanded and revised as I learn more.

 **To do:** Inside of each function you will find a brief explanation of its functionality.